zigius/docs/content/docs/reference/pkg/kubernetes/core/v1/persistentvolumeclaim.md

         <span class="property-indicator"></span>
         <span class="property-type">map[string]string</span>
     </dt>
-    <dd>{{% md %}}Requests describes the minimum amount of compute resources required.
+    <dd>Requests describes the minimum amount of compute resources required.
 If Requests is omitted for a container, it defaults to Limits if that is explicitly specified, otherwise to an implementation-defined value.
-More info: https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/{{% /md %}}</dd>
+More info: https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/</dd>

 </dl>
-{{% /choosable %}}

-{{% choosable language nodejs %}}
 <dl class="resources-properties">

     <dt class="property-optional"